enkodr/statuscheck/README.md

 ### HTTP (default)

-The HTTP health check allows you to check for an HTTP endpoint:
+The HTTP status check allows you to check for an HTTP endpoint:

 ```
 port: 8008